bitwes/Gut/documentation/docs/Doubling-Singletons.md

 extends GutTest

 # Fun fact, this test will fail if ran on any Monday.
 I wrote this on a
 # Wednesday, so it passes.
 This is a doozy of a flakey test.
+Don't make
+# tests
 func test_calling_end_returns_elapsed_time_using_msecs():
 	var dbl_time = partial_double_singleton(Time).new()
 	var inst = UsesTime.new()